-- actor must act with knowledge or reckless disregard as to the falsity on a matter concerning a public [figure], or at least negligently on a matter concerning a private person;
+- an actor must act with knowledge or reckless disregard as to the falsity on a matter concerning a public [figure], or at least negligently on a matter concerning a private person or private business;

 - actual damages; and

-Additionally, there’s no law that limits a defamed plaintiff to one cause of action, and plaintiffs can sue for defamation along with asserting other things like intentional infliction of emotional distress, depending upon what the state law provides.
+Additionally, there’s no law that limits a defamed plaintiff to one cause of action; plaintiffs can sue for defamation along with asserting other claims like intentional infliction of emotional distress.

 What Should You Do?

-A good piece of advice if you have been harmed by defamation, is to at least speak with an experienced personal injury lawyer before you file a claim to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
-Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in person) to answer your questions.
+A good piece of advice if you have been harmed by a false online review, is to at least speak with an experienced defamation lawyer to learn about some of the issues that can arise with these claims, including the type of evidence needed to prove a claim and the type and amount of damages you can recover.
+Most personal injury lawyers, like Alan Sackrin, will offer a free initial consultation (over the phone or in-person) to answer your questions.

 - Can You Be Sued for an Anonymous Review?
 Yes.
 Will They Win?
 Maybe, Maybe Not.